-All A.Sc.T.'s and C.Tech.'s should have professional liability insurance coverage whether employed in industry or in private practice.
+All Professional Technologists (P.Tech.) and Certified Technicians (C.Tech.) should have professional liability insurance coverage whether employed in industry or in private practice.

 TPS registrants are individually responsible for meeting high standards of performance expected of a professional.
 Failure to meet these expectations could result in a successful award for damages against the TPS registrant.
 False or frivolous claims can be costly in terms of financial loss and damage to reputation.
 All such claims are responded to by the Professional Liability Insurance Program issuer.